XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 ### Anyone knows what resources and how much do we get for a failed PA capture?

 > ![](/GFL/assets/images/CaptureFail.png "Slashes are because probability")

-### How many combat reports should I have ideally?

-> 660 CRs to raise a doll from Lv.1 to Lv.90.
-As for how much is the recommended stock, if your main source of raising dolls is map leveling/corpse dragging, you'll get a truck load of them before you know it.